How to spend a Fun Day at Felixstowe Beach Suffolk

 In truth, I’ve only touched on a few Suffolk spots and experiences.
 The entire Suffolk Coastal route is over 60 miles.
 If you have time, it’s a fabulous experience walking the complete coastline.
 There’s a set path to follow which is well signposted.
 Start at Landguard Fort and walk to Old Felixstowe.

-With all the walking, there’s no need to feel any guilt when stopping off at the local pubs and cafes on route.
-They serve wonderful home cooked meals, scones, ice-cream, wine or whatever whets your appetite!
+With all the walking, there’s no need to feel any guilt when stopping off at the local pubs and cafes en route.
+They serve wonderful home-cooked meals, scones, ice cream, wine, or whatever whets your appetite!

 Options for accommodation range from hotels, guest houses, B&Bs, camping and even shepherd’s huts